 - It enables you to filter and search for the desired task with ease

-- Synchronization with Google Calendar
+- It allows for synchronization with Google Calendar

-- Helps to collaborate with other people
+- It helps to collaborate with other people

 - It allows you to create dashboards without the use of a programming language